bitRadio/tide/README.md

 The executable forks a child process.
 The main process listens on the *control_port* (default 8080) and redirects requests to the *repl_port* (default 8081) where the child process listens to.
 After serving static files, with a GET request for *http(s)://localhost:8081/wsserver.lua*, child process creates a lua state, establishes websocket connection and initializes REPL.

 After executing server, in a browser, tide can be opened at *http(s)://localhost:8080* (port numbers and SSL support can be specified in *.luarc.lua* configuration file).

+Runtime errors are logged to *error.log* in tide directory.

 ##Configuration
 Configuration options can be specified as a Lua table in *.luarc.lua* file (this file should be copied to the user's home directory).